Foreign Exchange Dealers

 Interest rate parity

-This implies that the difference in interest rates must reflect the difference between forward and spot exchange rates
+Main idea: Either strategy gets you the 100,000€ when you need it.This implies that the difference in interest rates must reflect the difference between forward and spot exchange ra[...]

 ~ Wednesday, October 21, 2009 0 comments